astronomer/docs/learn/use-case_snowpark_customer_analytics.md

 ![A screenshot of the Customer Analytics DAG](/img/use_case_images/snowpark_weaviate_use_case/use-case-snowpark_weaviate_ca_dag_2.png)

-This demonstration shows how to build a customer analytics dashboard.
-Sissy-G Toys is a fictitious online retailer for toys and games.
-The GroundTruth customer analytics application provides marketing, sales and product managers with a one-stop-shop for analytics.
+This demonstration shows how to build a customer analytics dashboard for a fictitious online retailer for toys and games.
 The application uses machine learning models for audio transcription, natural language embeddings and sentiment analysis on structured, semi-structured and unstructured data.
-All of the processing and prediction work is managed by Airflow, leveraging Snowparks compute and proximity to Snowflake data

 This demo also shows the use of the Snowflake XCom backend which supports security and governance by serializing all task in/output to Snowflake tables and stages while storing in the Airflow XCom table a URI pointer to the data.